qwert312/Tic-Tac-Toe-Console-game/README.md

 1. Download and extract the TicTacToe-Console-Game archive from the [releases](https://github.com/qwert312/Tic-Tac-Toe-Console-game/releases/latest).
 2. Run run.bat

-To work with the source code, simply download and extract the Source archive from the same location, and then open the Tic-Tac-Toe-Console-game-1.1.0 folder.

 # Usage

 This is a classic tic-tac-toe game on a 3x3 grid.
 The game is designed for a single player, with the second player being a bot that randomly fills an empty cell on its turn (so, the AI isn't perfect).